Stagecoach in Norfolk: Fleet

 As at July 2013, the fleet consisted of 74 buses.
 Fleet livery is two tone green.
 Twelve Optare Solo Slimlines wear a dark blue, yellow and green livery for the Coasthopper group of services.
 A large proportion of buses are also named after local characters and personalities.

 Upon Stagecoach's purchase of Norfolk Green, in the summer of 2016 Stagecoach Norfolk went onto replace the fleet of Coasthopper Optare Solo's with Alexander Dennis Enviro200s.
 In addition, and later on, they purchased brand new Optare Solos.
-These new buses feature a new updated Coasthopper 'Flying Kite' livery, free wifi, USB charging points and leather seating.
+These new buses feature a new updated Coasthopper 'Flying Kite' livery, free Wi-Fi, USB charging points and leather seating.